 Designing of the project components without considering the prospective and futuristic needs can result in structures with low social acceptability and functionality.
 Improperly designed sewers may not carry the waste load, leading to failure and financial loss.
-The alignment of sewer lines, and sewerage pumping station must be properly planned, else it may lead to both technical and social problems along with environmental issues of back flow creating foul smell and unhygienic conditions.
+The alignment of sewer lines must be properly planned, else it may lead to both technical and social problems along with environmental issues of back flow creating foul smell and unhygienic conditions.